-Overall, a total cost of \$75,000,000 is needed to implement the recommended FMEs, FMSs, and FMPs in this regional flood plan.
-From the total cost, it is projected that \$67,000,000 of state and federal funding is needed.
-This number does not represent the amount of funding needed to mitigate all risks in the region and solve flooding problems in their entirety.
+Overall, a total cost of \$1,702,721,380 is needed to implement the recommended FMEs, FMSs, and FMPs in this regional flood plan.
+From the total cost, it is projected that \$1,532,449,242 of state and federal funding is needed.
+This number is equal to 90% of the action costs, assuming that the entity will require 90% funding.
+It does not represent the amount of funding needed to mitigate all risks in the region and solve flooding problems in their entirety.
 This number simply represents the funding needs for the specific, identified studies, strategies, and projects in this cycle of regional flood planning.
 Future cycles of regional flood planning will continue to identify more projects and studies needed to further flood mitigation efforts in the Lower Rio Grande Planning Region.